Advanced Counseling Practicum

 - Good standing within your academic program

-- Interested candidates, please submit the following materials by March 23, 2018:
+- Interested candidates, please submit the following materials:

 - Letter of interest addressing your interest in the practicum, your training goals for the practicum, and your long-term professional goals